-Japanese director of extreme, campy exploitation movies with over-the-top, insane, but humorous violence and gore.
+Japanese director of campy, sometime extreme, exploitation movies, some with over-the-top, insane, but humorous violence and gore.
 He is a pioneer in the wave of 'Tokyo Gore' flicks

 that offer splatter with an anything-goes approach to plot developments, throwing logic out the window in favor of creative splatter, entertaining shock and campy exploitation.

 'Meatball Machine' kicked off the genre, and he made 'Battlefield Baseball' a decade before 'Shaolin Soccer' made a splash.
 Stands out from his peers like Noboru Iguchi in

 that he doesn't just make repetitive movies involving schoolgirl heroines and computer-game fight scenes for fanboys, but tries a little variety, some of them goofy comedies

 or action movies.
 He also occasionally directs cartoonishly over-the-top wacky live-action manga films such as 'Cromartie High' and 'Elite Yankee Saburo'.

 A crazier and sillier Shaolin Soccer only with baseball.
 This one is based on a manga and features high schools competing in something loosely called baseball,

 where teams meet on a field and kill each other, sometimes with baseball bats.
 The teams are comprised of freaks, physically talented masters, the undead,